dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/submission/capstone_report.md

 #### 7.1.
 Stauffer and Grimson's algorithm

 In section 4 we already discussed the general idea of using GMM based algorithms for image segmentation.
-However, there as still things we have to think about before can start to implement such an algorithm.
+However, there as still things we have to think about before we can start implementing our algorithm.

 Remember that we are required to fit a GMM for each pixel of an image.
 In our setting, this would mean that we have to fit 101376 (352x288 pixels) GMM every time we encounter a new frame.
 Fitting so many Gaussians from scratch takes time and we would never be able to implement it in a way that it satisfied the needs of real-time applications.